Bracero Program: Reasons for strikes in the Northwest

 Braceros met the challenges of discrimination and exploitation by finding various ways in which they could resist and attempt to improve their living conditions and wages in the Pacific Northwest work camps.
 Over two dozen strikes were held in the first two years of the program.
 One common method used to increase their wages was by "loading sacks" which consisted of braceros loading their harvest bags with rock in order to make their harvest heavier and therefore be paid more for the sack.
 Also, braceros learned that timing was everything.
 Strikes were more successful when combined with work stoppages, cold weather, and a pressing harvest period.
 The notable strikes throughout the Northwest proved that employers would rather negotiate with braceros than to deport them, employers had little time to waste as their crops needed to be harvested and the difficulty and expense associated with the bracero program forced them to negotiate with braceros for fair wages and better living conditions.

 Braceros were also discriminated and segregated in the labor camps.
 Some growers went to the extent of building three labor camps, one for whites, one for blacks, and the one for Mexicans.
-The living conditions were horrible, unsanitary, and poor.
 For example, in 1943 in Grants Pass, Oregon, 500 braceros suffered food poisoning, one of the most severe cases reported in the Northwest.
 This detrition of the quality and quantity of food persisted into 1945 until the Mexican government intervened.
 Lack of food, poor living conditions, discrimination, and exploitation led braceros to become active in strikes and to successfully negotiate their terms.